Stoquasticity is not enough: towards a sharper diagnostic for Quantum Monte Carlo simulability: Scaling of f VGP and sign-problem severity

 From the cycle-counting perspective, at very large $\beta$, we have $\langle q \rangle_{\text{QMC}} \gg N$.
 In this regime, the presence of even a single non-VGP fundamental cycle means any VGP fundamental cycle can be combined with it to form a non-VGP cycle.
 As $\beta$ increases from zero, we move from a regime where only length-2 fundamental cycles contribute to the partition function, to one where cycles far longer than $N$ dominate.
 Since $N$ is fixed, growing $\beta$ inflates $\langle q \rangle_{\text{QMC}}$ well beyond the fundamental cycle scale, allowing construction of large non-fundamental cycles purely from fundamental ones.
 Here, non-VGP and VGP cycles become equally numerous, because each VGP fundamental cycle can pair with a non-VGP fundamental to yield a non-VGP non-fundamental.
 In the limit $\langle q \rangle_{\text{QMC}} \to \infty$, the ratio of VGP to non-VGP cycles approaches one, hence $\langle \text{sgn} \rangle \rightarrow 0$.

 Moreover, since the gap between the ground state and first excited state of many quantum systems scales with $N$, Theorem~\ref{thm:fVGP_hard} implies that deciding whether ground state properties are QMC-simulable can itself be exponentially hard.
 In particular, determining whether $f_{\text{VGP}}(H) = 0$ for all fundamental cycles of length $O(N)$ can be an exponentially difficult task.
 However, geometrically-local periodic Hamiltonians possess structural regularities that can be exploited to test whether $f_{\text{VGP}}(H) = 0$ efficiently.
-In section~\ref{subsec:VGP_frustrated}, we show that for $2$-local Hamiltonians on a frustrated lattice, this determination is in fact tractable.
+In section~\ref{subsec:VGP_frustrated}, we show that for $2$-local Hamiltonians on a `geometrically frustrated' lattice \footnote{We call a 2D lattice with any $2\times2$ plaquette having all-to-all connectivity, like Fig.\ref{fig:square_lattice_blocks}, a `geometrically frustrated' lattice.}, this determination is in fact tractable.